 The Earth is a sphere, a three-dimensional shape.
 But in most cases, we work with two-dimensional media, including paper, computer displays, televisions, phone screens, whiteboards, etc. To represent the Earth on a two-dimensional medium, it is necessary to transform the curved shape of Earth’s surface into a planar form using one of the many map projections.

-Map distortion is merely a consequence of converting a three-dimensional curved surface into a planar form.
+All map projections necessarily introduce distortion into the results.
+Some flat-Earthers think that distortions are ‘evidence’ of failure of modern science to explain the world.
+In reality, the distortions are simply a consequence of transforming the curved surface into a planar form.
 It is impossible to create a map without distorting it in some fashion, the same way it is impossible to perfectly flatten a ball without cutting it.